Agrecovery LDPE Bag Recycling

 On arrival, please report to the weighbridge.
 It will be necessary to registrar your drop off and provide your company name, Agrecovery Member Number and the zip tie code numbers to the staff in the weighbridge.

-There are drop-offs at the Cheviot, Culverden and Waiau transfer stations for polyethylene (HDPE) plastic agrichemical containers, including those which contained pesticides, veterinary medicines and agricultural chemicals.
+Cheviot, Culverden and Waiau transfer stations are drop off points for polyethylene (HDPE) plastic agrichemical containers, including those which contained pesticides, veterinary medicines and agricultural chemicals.

 To be accepted, containers must be:

-- Not more than 60 litre in size, the lid removed and made of HDPE plastic.
+- Not more than 60 litres in size, the lid removed and made of HDPE plastic.

 - Triple rinsed and free from chemical residue.

-- All foil from the containers removed as this causes contamination.
+- All foil removed, as this causes contamination.

-- Approved by the Agrecovery programme and from participating brand owners; visit Agrecovery for further information.
+- Approved by the Agrecovery programme and from participating brand owners; visit Agrecovery participating brands for further details.

-Culverden, Cheviot and Waiau transfer stations are not drop off points for silage wrap.
-For further information on recycling silage wrap or to book a collection, call Plasback on 0508 338 240.
+The container drop off points are unable to accept silage wrap for recycling.
+For details regarding how to recycle silage wrap or to book a collection, call Plasback on 0508 338 240.